-AI chatbots have gotten a ton of attention since the launch of OpenAI's ChatGPT, and they may be what most people think of when they think of artificial intelligence.
+AI chatbots have gotten a ton of attention since the launch of OpenAI's ChatGPT, and they seem to have become what most people think of when they think of artificial intelligence.

 However, ChatGPT is far from the only artificial intelligence (AI) chatbot on the market, and its launch sparked a parade of competitors, some of whom seemed to be waiting for such a moment to unveil their own large language models (LLMs).

 In this article, we'll discuss what an AI chatbot is, review some AI chatbot stocks you can invest in, and explore whether you should invest in AI chatbot technology today.
-If you're wondering about the best AI chatbots, keep reading.
+If you're wondering about the best AI chatbots on the market, keep reading.

 Artificial Intelligence